kevinclark/Lesson-Plans/shoes/graphics_and_animation.md

 points, diameter of the outside points, diameter of the inside points.
 Drawing text is a little different: you specify the text first, then you have to tell it that you are giving it numbers for the left and top.

+### Animation

+Now we're going to learn how to make our drawings move.

+Start by making a new file and saving it as "Demo2.rb".
+Here's the starting code to make a window again:

+	Shoes.app :width => 800, :height => 600 do
+	end

+Go ahead and add a shape that we can animate.
+Put it somewhere in the middle of the screen.
+I'm going to call mine "ball", and make it a circle:

+	Shoes.app :width => 800, :height => 600 do
+		@ball = oval 350, 250, 100, 100, :fill => "#789789"
+	end

+Now let's add some animation!

+	Shoes.app :width => 800, :height => 600 do
+		@ball = oval 350, 250, 100, 100, :fill => "#789789"

+		animate 30 do
+		end
+	end

+This tells Shoes to run an animation, but it doesn't tell it what to do when then animation runs.
+Let's add some code to move the ball.

+	Shoes.app :width => 800, :height => 600 do
+		@ball = oval 350, 250, 100, 100, :fill => "#789789"

+		animate 30 do
+			@ball.top += 5
+		end
+	end

+Now Shoes will move the top of the ball down by 5 pixels 30 times every second.
+See if you can make the ball move up and to the left or right also.
+You can also try adding more shapes and making them all move at the same time.

+You may be familiar with "if" statements from previous programming lessons.
+We can use an "if" statement to stop the ball from moving off the screen.

+	Shoes.app :width => 800, :height => 600 do
+		@ball = oval 350, 250, 100, 100, :fill => "#789789"

+		animate 30 do
+			if @ball.top < 500
+				@ball.top += 5
+			end
+		end
+	end

+Now Shoes only moves the ball if it's top is less than 500, so the ball will stop when it's top gets to 500.
+I know that the height of the ball is 100, so that will mean that the bottom of the ball will be at 600, right at the bottom of the screen.
+We could also write "`if @ball.top + @ball.height < 600`" to make Shoes do the calculation for us.

+### Using Mouse input

+Now let's learn how to respond to mouse clicks in our program.

+	Shoes.app :width => 800, :height => 600 do
+		@ball = oval 350, 250, 100, 100, :fill => "#789789"

+		animate 30 do
+			if @ball.top + @ball.height < 600
+				@ball.top += 5
+			end
+		end

+		click do |button, x, y|
+			@ball.left = x - 50
+			@ball.top = y - 50
+		end
+	end

+Shoes will run the `click` block whenever the mouse is clicked in our window.
+When this happens there are three pieces of information you can use in your
+code: `x` and `y` are the pixel positions of where the mouse was clicked, and `button` is a number that tells which mouse button was clicked.

+In the code above, I've made clicking the mouse move the ball to where the mouse was clicked.
+I subtracted 50 (half the width and height) so that the center of the ball will go where the mouse was pointing.

+### Using variables for advanced animation

+In the examples above, we've used variables (like `@ball`) to store the shapes we've created.
+We can also use variables to store numbers that we can use to do more complicated animations.
+Let's make a variable to hold the current speed of the ball so that we can make a bouncing animation.

+	Shoes.app :width => 800, :height => 600 do
+		@ball = oval 350, 250, 100, 100, :fill => "#789789"
+		@ballSpeed = 0

+		animate 30 do
+			@ball.top += @ballSpeed
+			@ballSpeed += 1
+			if @ball.top + @ball.height > 600
+				@ballSpeed = -@ballSpeed
+			end
+		end

+		click do |button, x, y|
+			@ball.left = x - @ball.width/2
+			@ball.top = y - @ball.height/2
+			@ballSpeed = 0
+		end
+	end

+Here's how the bouncing works: we keep a variable (`@ballSpeed`) that tells how fast the ball is moving.
+On each step of the animation, we move the ball by however much the speed is (the faster the speed is, the farther the ball will move).
+Then we add to the speed (this simulates gravity).
+Then we check if the ball has hit the bottom of the screen, and if it has, we make the speed negative so that it will start going up (simulating the bounce).

+### Challenge Problems

+That's the end of the lesson!
+Here are a few challenging things you can try on your own (or with the help of another programmer).

+* Make several shapes all bounce on the screen
+* Make a shape that bounces off the left, right, or top of the screen
+* Make a mouse click control several different shapes
+* Make a shape that flies off the screen and enters from the other side
+* Make a shape that flies around in the middle of the screen without bouncing off the edges